Nadia Murad: Early and personal life

-Capture by ISIS
+On 19 August 2018, Murad married fellow Yazidi human rights activist Abid Shamdeen in Germany.

+Yazidi genocide

+Abduction by the Islamic State

-At the age of 19, Murad was a student living in the village of Kocho in Sinjar, northern Iraq when Islamic State fighters rounded up the Yazidi community in the village, killing 600 people – including six of Nadia's brothers and stepbrothers – and taking the younger women and girls into slavery.
+At the age of 19, Murad was a student living in the village of Kocho in Sinjar, northern Iraq.
+On 15 August 2014, Islamic State fighters launched a surprise attack and rounded up the Yazidi community in the village, killing 600 people – including her mother and six of Nadia's brothers and stepbrothers – and taking the younger women and girls into slavery.
 That year, Murad was one of more than 6,700 Yazidi women and girls taken prisoner by Islamic State in Iraq.
 She was captured on 15 August 2014.
 She was held as a slave in the city of Mosul, where she was beaten, burned with cigarettes, and raped repeatedly.
 She successfully escaped after her captor left the house unlocked.
 Murad was taken in by a neighboring family, who were able to smuggle her out of the Islamic State controlled area, allowing her to make her way to a refugee camp in Duhok, Kurdistan Region.
 She was out of ISIS territory in early September or in November 2014.

 In February 2015, she gave her first testimony – under the alias of "Basima" – to reporters of the Belgian daily newspaper La Libre Belgique while she was staying in the Rwanga camp, living in a converted shipping container.
 In 2015, she was one of 1,000 women and children to benefit from a refugee programme of the Government of Baden-Württemberg, Germany, which became her new home.